Who is Practice Practice?

 Dylan Cale Jones (b.
 1988, Chicago) is an artist and educator living in Oklahoma City.
 Dylan’s practice focuses on building thoughtful relationships with material and community.

-Dylan completed a BFA at the School of the Art Institute of Chicago (SAIC) in 2011.
-In 2015 they earned an MFA through a fully funded fellowship at the Algur H. Meadows School of the Arts in Dallas, TX.
+Jones completed their BFA at the School of the Art Institute of Chicago in 2011.
+In 2015 they earned their MFA through a funded fellowship at the Meadows School of the Arts in Dallas, Texas.

 Visit their website: dylancalejones.com